JJPR030803/NetGuard/docs/development/index.md

 # Development Documentation

-Welcome to the NetGuard developer documentation.
-This section contains information for developers working on or contributing to the NetGuard project.
+Welcome to NetGuard developer documentation.
+This section contains information for developers working on or contributing to NetGuard project.

 ## Quick Links